-- Push the UNLOCK button on the Remote Keyless Entry (RKE) transmitter. - Grasp the Passive Entry Unlock Door Handle (if equipped, refer to "Keyless Enter-N-Go^{TM"} in "Things To Know Before Starting Your Vehicle" for further information). - Cycle the vehicle ignition system out of the OFF position. - For vehicles equipped with Keyless Enter-N-GoTM, push the Keyless Enter-N-GoTM START/STOP button (requires at least one valid Key Fob in the vehicle). - For vehicles not equipped with Keyless Enter-N-GoTM, insert a valid key into the ignition switch and turn the key to the ON position.
+- Press the UNLOCK button on the Remote Keyless Entry (RKE) transmitter. - Grasp the Passive Entry Unlock Door Handle (refer to "Keyless Enter-N-GoTM" in "Things To Know Before Starting Your Vehicle" for further information). - Cycle the vehicle ignition system out of the OFF position.

-- The driver's door key cylinder and the liftgate button on the RKE transmitter cannot arm or disarm the Vehicle Security Alarm. - The Vehicle Security Alarm remains armed during power liftgate entry.
-Pushing the liftgate button will not disarm the Vehicle Security Alarm.
+- The driver's door key cylinder and the liftgate button on the RKE transmitter cannot arm or disarm the 2 Vehicle Security Alarm. - The Vehicle Security Alarm remains armed during power liftgate entry.
+Pressing the liftgate button will not disarm the Vehicle Security Alarm.
 If someone enters the vehicle through the liftgate and opens any door the alarm will sound. - When the Vehicle Security Alarm is armed, the interior power door lock switches will not unlock the doors.

 The Vehicle Security Alarm is designed to protect your vehicle; however, you can create conditions where the system will give you a false alarm.
-If one of the previously described arming sequences has occurred, the Vehicle Security Alarm will arm regardless of whether
+If one of the previously described arming sequences has occurred, the Vehicle Security Alarm will arm regardless of whether you are in the vehicle or not.
+If you remain in the vehicle and open a door, the alarm will sound.
+If this occurs, disarm the Vehicle Security Alarm.